-Ι. (Graduate- Level Requirements 12
+I. Graduate-Lev vel Requirements 12

 IND 7500 Bibliographical Research 3

 IND 7580 Th.M.
 Guided Reading 6

 IND 7581 Th.M.
 Guided Research 3

-11. II.
-Upper-Level M.Div.
-Requirements
+II.
+Upper-Leve M.Div.
+Requirements 12

 Concentration Electives 6

-Candidates in biblical studies must take three
+Candidates in Biblical Studies must take 3 hours of

-hours of either Greek or Hebrew exegesis as

-a part of concentration electives.
+either Greek or Hebrew exegesis as a part of

+Concentration electives.

 Free Electives 6

 Total Hours 24

-Candidate s with less than a 3.0 GPA on M.Div.

-degree requirements must take nine hours in

-concentrat ion electives for a 27-hour degree total.
+th less than a 3.0 GPA on M.Div. degree requirements concentration electives for a 27-hour degree total. must

-Master of Theology (Thesis)
+Master of Theology [Thesis]

-The purpose of the master of theology degree program is to provide the post-M.Div. student with an opportunity for advanced guided research in a special area of theological study.
-Graduates are prepared to teach at the undergraduate level.
-Some students choose this program to enhance their academic qualifications for further graduate study.
-Others may choose this program primarily to extend their preparation for ministry in a local church, on a mission field or in other positions of denominational or other service.
+The purpose of the Seminary's Master of Theology degree program is to provide the post-M.Div. student with an opportunity for advanced guided research in a special area of theological study.
+Some students choose this program to enhance their academic qualifications for post-graduate or doctoral studies.
+Other students choose this program primarily to extend their preparation for ministry in a local church, on the mission field, or in other positions of denominational service.
+The Th.M. is designed to build leaders through personal mentoring by the faculty.
+The Th.M.
+Program has a thesis and a nonthesis option; students should consult with a faculty adviser or the Senior Associate Dean to determine which option best meets their academic goals.

-Only graduates of accredited colleges and universities who have also earned the M.Div. degree or its equivalent from an accredited institution may apply for admission to the program of studies leading to the master of theology degree.
+Only graduates of accredited colleges and universities who have also earned the M.Div. degree or its equivalent from an accredited institution may apply for admission to the program of studies leading to the Master of Theology degree.